How to Back Up and Restore MySQL Databases with Mysqldump

 mysqldump -u root -p database_name | mysql -h remote_host -u root -p remote_database_name

 The command above will pipe the output to a mysql client on the remote host and it will import it into a database named

 remote_database_name.
 Before running the command, make sure the database already exists on the remote server.

 Automate Backups with Cron

-Automating the process of backing up the databases is as simple as creating a cron job for the mysqldump command.
+Automating the process of backing up the databases is as simple as creating a cron job what will run the mysqldump command at specified time.

 To set up automated backups of a MySQL database using cronjob, follow the steps below: